This article is part of a larger series on Accounting Software.

 - Sources and uses statement: Sources and uses of cash to compute the net change in cash and ending bank balances.

-- Credit analysis: Detailed information on loans and accounts receivables and highlights the financial strengths and weaknesses of your farm
+- Credit analysis: Detailed information on loans and A/R, highlights the financial strengths and weaknesses of your farm

-- Flow of funds: Budget vs actual values and the percentage of budget used
+- Flow of funds: Budget versus actual values and the percentage of budget used

 Customer Service and Ease of Use